mr4tt/zotbot/README.md

 - [The Kryptos Key Is Going Up for Sale](https://www.wired.com/story/jim-sanborn-auctions-kryptos-key/) - Jim Sanborn is auctioning off the elusive solution to K4, the outdoor sculpture that sits at CIA headquarters.

 - [Leak Reveals the Workaday Lives of North Korean IT Scammers](https://www.wired.com/story/leaked-data-reveals-the-workaday-lives-of-north-korean-it-scammers/) - Spreadsheets, Slack messages, and files linked to an alleged group of North Korean IT workers expose their meticulous job-planning and targeting—and the constant surveillance they're under.

+- [Tesla Readies a Taxi Service in San Francisco—but Not With Robotaxis](https://www.wired.com/story/tesla-robotaxi-san-francisco-bay-area/) - The electric carmaker informed California that it will operate a limited public taxi service.
+But it’s not legally allowed to do this with self-driving cars.

 - [Inside Snapchat's Teen Opioid Crisis](https://www.rollingstone.com/culture/culture-features/inside-snapchat-teenage-opioid-crisis-1235036691/) - Drug dealers have used Snapchat to sell fake pills to teens, but these opioids are often laced with fentanyl, helping to fuel an overdose epidemic